Tag

 Welcome to the world of flagship gaming TVs, where the prices may be high, but the picture and performance is literally impossible to beat.
 We have two contenders in this final category, and the first on our list is a premium powerhouse known as the Samsung S95C OLED.

-Have you ever heard of QD-OLED TVs?
+Have you ever heard of TVs?
 This is a relatively new display tech that you can find from brands like Samsung and Sony, although both companies seem to be doing away with the “QD” portion of the moniker these days.
 Regardless, the acronym stands for “Quantum Dot-Organic Light Emitting Diode.”

 The Samsung S95C just so happens to be a QD-OLED, and is equipped with not only a full layer of quantum dots for enhanced brightness and colors, but also uses an OLED panel with millions of self-emissive pixels that can be toggled on or off in an instant.
 That’s on top of Samsung’s Neural Quantum Processor 4K that automatically upscales and calibrates picture quality on a frame-by-frame basis.
 But what about pure gaming tech, you may be asking?